Devizes Town Hall – AssemblyRooms

-Doors Open 10:00 am for 10:30
+Doors Open 09:45 am for 10:30

 GROUP LEADER: Jill & Ken Ross

-Monday, 30th November – “British Art of the First World War”.
-The Slade School artists on the eve of the First World War include, C R Nevington, Stanley Spencer, Paul Nash, David Bomberg, Dora Carrington and Mark Gertler.
-They embraced modernity and new ideas from Europe just on the cusp of war.
-This lecture will place them in their historical and biological context and reflect on their involvement with the art of the First World War and how they made considerable impact on the British Art world of the 20th century.
+Sarah’s talk today is the sequel to the one she gave in October, 2020, where we were introduced to the prodigious talents of the Slade School students; today we are reintroduced to some of the school’s alumni including, Stanley Spencer, Paul Nash, C.R.
+Nevinson, David Bomberg, Dora Carrington and Mark Gertler as they embrace modernity and new ideas from Europe just on the cusp of the First World War.
+This lecture will place them in their historical and biological context and reflect on their involvement with the art of WW1, and how they made considerable impact on the British Art world of the twentieth century.

 These photographs were taken by Peter Elson on 25th November 2019 on the visit to the National Portrait Gallery.

 On 9th December 2019 at the December Meeting